-Symptoms of TB meningitis typically appear slowly at first.
+At first, symptoms of TB meningitis typically appear slowly.
 They become more severe over a period of weeks.
-During the early stages of the infection, symptoms typically include:
+During the early stages of the infection, symptoms can include:

 As the disease progresses, the symptoms will become more serious.
-Classic symptoms of meningitis (e.g., stiff neck, headache, light sensitivity) are not always present.
+Classic symptoms of meningitis, such as stiff neck, headache, and light sensitivity, are not always present in meningeal tuberculosis.
 Instead, you may experience the following symptoms:

 - nausea and vomiting